Deep-Symmetry/beat-link/README.md

 ## Recognizing Tracks

-If you want to know when a particular track has been loaded on a player, indpendent of the specific rekordbox export media it was loaded from, you can start the [`SignatureFinder`](http://deepsymmetry.org/beatlink/apidocs/org/deepsymmetry/beatlink/data/SignatureFinder.html), and it will do most of the work for you, with the help of the `MetadataFinder`, `WafevormFinder`, and `BeatGridFinder`.
+If you want to know when a particular track has been loaded on a player, independent of the specific rekordbox export media it was loaded from, you can start the [`SignatureFinder`](http://deepsymmetry.org/beatlink/apidocs/org/deepsymmetry/beatlink/data/SignatureFinder.html), and it will do most of the work for you, with the help of the `MetadataFinder`, `WaveformFinder`, and `BeatGridFinder`.
 Whenever a rekordbox track is loaded and metadata for it has been obtained, it will compute an SHA-1 hash of the track title, artist, duration, detailed waveform and beat grid.
 The results boil down to a 40-character string